A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 \section{Reformulation of the extended Boussinesq system}

 The system~\eqref{eq:eGNLW1} is much easier to solve numerically than the standard formulation~\eqref{ex-boussinesq}.
 In fact, the operator $\mathfrak{J}$ has an appropriate structure allowing its inversion.
-However, the second order dispersive operator $\mathcal{T}[h]$ present in $\mathfrak{J}$ depends on $\zeta(t,x)$ and thus on time.
-In fact, during the numerical computations the operator $\mathfrak{J}$ has to be inverted at each time step so one can solve equation~\eqref{eq:eGNLW1}.
-Following~\cite{Arnaud14,LannesMarche14}, the time dependency has to be amended in order to reduce the computational time.
 Using straightforward asymptotic expansions, the left-most term of the second equation of~\eqref{eq:eGNLW1} can be written under the form: